opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 -----------

-Usage: day(date) extracts the day of the month for date, in the range 1 to 31, or 0 for dates such as '0000-00-00' or '2008-00-00' that have a zero day part.
+Usage: day(date) extracts the day of the month for date, in the range 1 to 31.
+The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.

 Argument type: DATE